cmsc330fall24/fall2024/discussions/d9_lambda_calc/README.md

 ```

 ### Explicit Rules to remove ambiguity
-- Expressions $e$ are left associative
+- Expressions are left associative
 ```
 a b c means ((a b) c)
 ```